List of Harvey Birdman, Attorney at Law and Birdgirl characters: Judy Ken Sebben / Birdgirl

 Judy Ken Sebben (voiced by Paget Brewster) is Phil's daughter.
 Upon meeting Harvey, she professes an immediate interest in his work, dressing up as "Birdgirl" and attempting to secure a position as his sidekick.
 When she is in costume, she is constantly hit on by Phil, who does not realize that they are related.
 She is prone to making monologues about her secret identity when she undergoes an internal crisis, often failing to realize that others are within earshot.
 The monologues, however, are never noticed.
 Near the end of the series, after Phil is seemingly killed by a bus, she takes control of the law firm.
-The character has her own sequel series of the same name which aired on April 4, 2021. with a 2nd season debuting in 2022.
-First appearance: "Bird Girl of Guantanamole", after previously appearing as having been hypnotised during her aerialist career by Mentaur in Birdman and the Galaxy Trio episode "Birdman Meets Birdgirl".
+The character has her own sequel series of the same name which aired on April 4, 2021. with a 2nd and final season which debut in 2022.
+First appearance: "Bird Girl of Guantanamole".

 Brian O'Brien

 Brian O'Brien (voiced by Rob Delaney) is the head of human waste at Sebben & Sebben Worldwide.